nrwl/nx/docs/shared/guides/use-environment-variables-in-react.md

 # Using environment variables in React applications

+## For React applications using Vite

+In React applications using Vite (e.g. those using `@nrwl/vite:*` executors), Nx includes the following variables in the build process:

+- `NODE_ENV`
+- Variables prefixed with `VITE_`, such as `VITE_CUSTOM_VAR`

+You can read more about how to define environment variables in Vite [here](https://vitejs.dev/guide/env-and-mode.html).

+You can then use these variables in your application code like so: `import.meta.env.VITE_CUSTOM_VAR`.

+### Using environment variables in `index.html`

+You cannot interpolate environment variables into your `index.html` file for React applications using Vite.

+## For non-Vite React applications

 In React applications (e.g. those using `@nrwl/web:webpack` or `@nrwl/next:build` executors for `build` target), Nx includes the following variables in the build process: